arcus/education_modules/r_basics_visualize_data/r_basics_visualize_data.md

 ![The `covid_testing` data frame in the RStudio data viewer.
 The first 13 rows of over fifteen thousand rows are shown.
 The first eight columns are shown.
 The columns are: `mrn`, `first_name`, `last_name`, `gender`, `pan_day`, `test_id`, `clinic_name`, and `result`.](media/covid_testing_df.png)<!-- style = "max-width:800px;"-->

-You will be asked to do some code-based exercises at the **end** of this module, but you may find it useful to use the sample code and data throughout the module.

 On the next page, you'll learn how to get access to the sample code.

 ## Lesson Preparation: Our RStudio Environment